 - 12. Multiple Exostoses.-Aside from the enlargements of the terminal finger-joints (Heberden's nodes), and the similar but less striking enlargements near the articular surfaces of the other long bones, the occurrence of multiple exostoses is very rare.
-Most of what is known upon the subject has been recently summarized by Dr. Channing C. Simmons in his article on "Tumors Originating in Bone," which appeared in Bryant and Buck's American Practice of Surgery, Vol. III, page 414. - 13.
+Most of what is known upon the subject has been recently summarized by Dr. Channing C. Simmons in his article on "Localized Osteomyelitis of the Long Bones," which appeared in the "Boston Medical and Surgical Journal" of May 1, 1913. - 13.
 Coccidioidal granuloma is a rare disease practically confined to California and difficult to distinguish from blastomycosis.
 It seldom presents subcutaneous lumps at the time when it comes under observation, as the lesions are very prone to involve the skin, to break down and produce chronic abscesses or lesions, from which the characteristic yeast-like budding organisms can be easily obtained, in the great majority of cases.
 Lesions very similar to those of tuberculosis may also be found in all the organs which tuberculosis attacks.
 The diagnosis depends upon the exclusion of syphilis, tuberculosis, and malignant disease, and upon the presence of characteristic organisms on coverslip examination.

 - 14. Scurvy.-Over the shins, forearms, and near the insertion of any tendon there may occur in scurvy subcutaneous hemorrhages, very slow of absorption and producing slightly raised tumors, not unlike those of syphilis or tuberculosis.
 The diagnosis of such tumors is, however, perfectly easy in the majority of cases, owing to the other evidences of scurvy in the patient and owing to the conditions of diet revealed by the history.
-Such swellings are usually very tender and painful. - much greater practical knowledge of myositis than anyone else, but as masseurs seldom have an adequate medical training, they have not yet succeeded in getting their observations thoroughly recognized by medical men.
+Such swellings are usually very tender and painful. - 15.
+Myositis.-Those who practice massage probably have a much greater practical knowledge of myositis than anyone else, but as masseurs seldom have an adequate medical training, they have not yet succeeded in getting their observations thoroughly recognized by medical men.
 Every experienced masseur can tell us how often subcutaneous indurations are discovered during the course of a treatment, and how, as a result of repeated rubbings, these indurations may be removed.
 Occasionally such forms of localized myositis form visible and palpable lumps, especially about the occiput, where the neck muscles are inserted.
 They are much larger than rheumatic nodules, and they are much less differentiated from the surrounding tissues and often much less tender.
 Their exact relation to rheumatic and streptococcic infection is not clear.
 Indeed, very little is known of them, as very few histologic examinations have been made.